Abhay-Chand/eCommerce-Transactions-Analysis/README.md

 ## Conclusion

 This project provides a comprehensive analysis of the eCommerce transactions dataset.
 The insights gained from this analysis can be used to improve marketing strategies, personalize customer experiences, and optimize product offerings.

-**Feel free to explore the Jupyter Notebooks and CSV files to learn more about the analysis and results.**

-## Interactive Visualizations

-The following interactive visualizations were created as part of this analysis:

-### Customer Clusters

-[Interactive scatter plot of customer clusters]

-This scatter plot visualizes the customer clusters based on the first two principal components.
-You can hover over each point to see the customer ID, principal component values, and cluster assignment.

-**Note:** To view the interactive visualizations, you need to run the Jupyter Notebooks in your local environment.